-• Online Office Hours: Wednesdays 11 am -12:30 pm and Thursdays 10 am -12.00 am using Canvas Chat or Zoom.
+Office Hours: Wednesdays and Thursdays 10 am -12:15 pm using Canvas Chat or Zoom

 INSTRUCTOR BIO

 I am an economics instructor with almost two decades of experience teaching in public and private universities.
 My research interests are in the fields of environmental and urban economics.
 I have worked on topics related to air quality, climate change, urban transportation, and biodiversity conservation.
 I am passionate about building understanding in a diverse environment.
 I am always learning about better methods to communicate and teach.